The Salton Sea as pictured from Obsidian Butte in the sea’s southeast section. In the distance is a geothermal plant.

 The California Water Resources Control Board (the Board) has announced it will hold a public hearing during its regularly scheduled board session on Nov.
 7 and Nov.
 8. During this meeting, the Board will consider action on a Draft Stipulated Order amending the 2002 Water Rights Order that approved the long-term transfer of water from the Imperial Irrigation District (IID) to the San Diego County Water Authority (Water Authority).
 The amended order, if approved, would further address the Salton Sea, establishing annual milestones the State must meet as part of its Salton Sea Management Program (SSMP) Phase One Ten-Year Plan.
 The two-day meeting will be held at Metropolitan Water District of Southern California’s Los Angeles headquarters.

-The Board scheduling a vote on the Draft Stipulated Order is a positive step forward Read More
+The Board scheduling a vote on the Draft Stipulated Order is Read More

 Participants in the San Diego County Water Authority’s Oct.
 19, 2017, tour for Imperial Valley representatives pose for a group photograph atop the San Vicente Dam.
 Along with a tour of the dam raise project, attendees visited the Claude A. “Bud” Lewis Carlsbad Desalination Plant and the East County Advanced Water Purification Pilot Program facility.